What To Do If You Are Charged With A Probation Parole Violation In NC?

 • The board will then decide if it will accept or overrule the hearing officer’s findings.

 If the board finds probable cause that you violated the terms, you will have a parole revocation hearing.
 The U.S. Supreme Court has established due process requirements for parole revocation proceedings that all states must follow.
 During this hearing, you are eligible to have a lawyer represent you.
-Your attorney may challenge the evidence to show doubt of a violation or provide a reasonable cause for the violation.
+Your Raleigh defense attorney may challenge the evidence to show doubt of a violation or provide a reasonable cause for the violation.

 • Allow you to remain on parole